 Choosing and buying film.

 Many film stocks available to the consumer market are white-labelled emulsions, sold by marketing and distribution businesses.
 Kodak is a good example of such a relationship.
-Eastman Kodak is the company with headquarters in Rochester that makes all film that can be bought under the Kodak brand.
+Eastman Kodak is a company with headquarters in Rochester that makes all film that can be bought under the Kodak brand.
 Kodak Alaris is another business that has the rights to sell Eastman Kodak film.
-Co-incidentally, Alaris may change ownership by the time you are reading this article due to their large amount of bad debt.

-Of course, there are also companies which both produce, market, and brand their own film.
+Of course, there are also companies that both produce, market, and brand their own film.
 Fuji and Ilford are good examples.